 Unfortunately, advertisers can easily lose sight of the bigger picture with these types of hypes.
 The real benefit is in bidding intelligently, and so: management and data.
 It is precisely these two factors that are important because what everyone is looking for is a healthy Return On Advertising Spend (ROAS).
 However, advertising space on Google is becoming increasingly expensive year-on-year.
 This is why it is about bidding more intelligently than your competitors on the Google Ads auction (previously AdWords).
-Optimally recognizing the value of a potential customer is therefore crucial.
+Optimally recognising the value of a potential customer is therefore crucial.
 We see opportunities for many advertisers in using their own data, such as margin and return.
 By making this data available in Google Ads, you can effectively focus on actual profit.

 It is also useful to briefly reflect on a policy, for conversion data within Google Ads.
-If you spread your advertising budget across multiple Ads accounts and partners, you get less volume per account as well as reduced insight in order to optimize your ads.
+If you spread your advertising budget across multiple Ads accounts and partners, you get less volume per account as well as reduced insight in order to optimise your ads.
 Matters such as negative keywords and conversions are shared between your CSS partners.
 What’s more, the question concerns which insights you unwillingly give away to the CSS partner.
 This is why Google differentiates between CSS partners: comparison shopping partners and comparison shopping premium partners.
 While it is relatively easy to become a comparison shopping partner, the conditions for becoming a premium partner are considerably higher.
 You need a minimum of 100 advertisers, additional technical certification and you must support conversion tracking.
 This will certainly result in a difference in quality.
 When switching to a different CSS partner, also make sure the costs are fully transparent, and whether your data is protected properly.